Does It Really Matter When?

 In the morning with breakfast, or at least within 30 minutes of eating a proper meal.

-Get a probiotic with prebiotics included.
-Make sure to get a lot of these fibrous prebiotics in your diet too.
+Get a probiotic with prebiotics included and ensure you're getting plenty of fibrous prebiotics in your diet too.

 Get a probiotic with many strains, and make sure they’re varied enough to have the best chance of making an impact on your body.

 Trust your gut, and heal from within.